Our Science – Kimura Website

-(2-1) Another research project is to characterize secretoglobin (SCGB) 3A2, formerly called uteroglobin-related protein (UGRP) 1, and its homologue SCGB3A1, formerly called UGRP2.
+Another research project is to characterize a cytokine-like molecule, secretoglobin (SCGB) 3A2, formerly called uteroglobin-related protein (UGRP) 1.
 SCGB3A2 was originally identified as an NKX2-1 downstream target in lung using NKX2-1 knockout mice.
 SCGB3A2 is highly expressed in the epithelial cells of the trachea, bronchus and bronchioles.
 SCGB3A2 exhibits anti-inflammatory function, growth factor activity responsible for fetal lung development, and anti-fibrotic activity.
-Our recent studies demonstrated that SCGB3A2 is over-expressed in lung carcinomas, in particularly adenocarcinomas in humans.
-On the other hand, SCGB3A1 is a known tumor suppressor.
-In order to further understand the physiological roles of SCGB3A1 and SCGB3A2 in lung and/or lung diseases including lung cancer, we have produced a knockout mouse line for both genes.
-These knockout mice are being characterized to identify additional roles for SCGB3A1 and/or SCGB3A2 in lung.
-Our research further focuses on the identification of SCGB3A2 and/or SCGB3A1 receptors and associated signal transduction pathways that lead to various activities as described above.
+SCGB3A2 can also be a marker for lung carcinomas, particularly adenocarcinomas in humans.
+Our most recent findings demonstrate that SCGB3A2 possesses anti-cancer activity using Lewis lung carcinoma cells lung metastasis model.
+A Scgb3a2 knockout mouse line was produced in order to understand the mechanisms and/or additional roles for SCGB3A2 in lung and lung diseases, particularly lung cancer.
+Our research further focuses on the identification of a SCGB3A2 receptor and the associated signal transduction pathway that leads to various activities as described above.

 This page was last updated on 4/25/2014.